award

 2. The defect must be substantial.

 If you are a business owner and have purchased a vehicle that you suspect to be a lemon, we encourage you to reach out to our attorneys to explore your case.
 There are specific situations in which a business vehicle might qualify as a lemon.
-For instance, if you operate a business and have fewer than five vehicles registered under the business, you may have the opportunity to file a claim to seek compensation for the defects.
+For instance, if you operate a business and have fewer than five vehicles registered under the company, you may have the opportunity to file a claim to seek compensation for the defects.

 Do I have to arbitrate my lemon law claim?